Collection: Plant Soaps & Wetting Agents

 Three jobs in one bottle.

 1. Foliar sprays.
 Water naturally beads up on plant leaves and rolls off, especially on glossy, waxy or hairy surfaces.
 A wetting agent breaks the surface tension so water (and anything dissolved in it) spreads into a thin, even film across the whole leaf.
-Add it to your foliar feeds, biostimulant sprays, leaf rinses and tonics — every application works harder for the same volume sprayed.
+Add it to your foliar feeds, biostimulant sprays, leaf rinses and tonics.
+Every application works harder for the same volume sprayed.

 2. Root drenches and liquid feeds.
 The same effect happens at the root zone.
 Adding a wetting agent to root drenches, biostimulants and liquid feeds helps the solution penetrate deeper and more evenly through the rootball and surrounding soil, so nutrients reach more of the root surface instead of channelling past.